vdclab/vdclab-wiki/RegPrecise.md

 {.links-list}

 ## Notes from Users

-- updated frequently
+- Updated frequently
-- strong database of manually curated regulons
+- Strong database of manually curated regulons
-- different way to access the data
+- Different way to access the data
-- only bacteria
+- Only bacteria

 ## Ease of use

-- very easy if you know what you are looking for.
+- Very easy if you know what you are looking for.
-- may be a pain for exploratory purposes
+- May be a pain for exploratory purposes

 ## Help